PremYekkali/DemoToken/README.md

 event Burn(address indexed burner, uint256 value);
 ```

-This event logs the permanent destruction of tokens for tracking deflationary mechanics.
+This event logs the permanent destruction of tokens used to track deflationary mechanics.

 ---